Ant0ni00x/javascript-nes/TECHNICAL.md

 **IRQ Counter:**

 MMC3 IRQs are driven by **A12 rising edges**, not by generic scanline counters.

+**Implementation Notes:**

-The PPU signals A12 state changes via `notifyA12(value)`, and the mapper detects rising edges to clock its IRQ counter.
-IRQs are isolated to mappers that declare `hasScanlineIrq`.
+- The PPU signals A12 state changes via `notifyA12(value)`
+- The mapper detects rising edges to clock its IRQ counter.
+- IRQs are isolated to mappers that declare `hasScanlineIrq`.

+This prevents MMC3 timing logic from affecting other mappers.

+---

 ```javascript
 notifyA12(value) {